 Point of View (J-204) | All Ages (9:45 am)

 This discussion group tackles a wide range of serious topics, often springing from current issues in the news.
 Contemporary theological perspectives and social justice issues are often discussed.
 Class lessons are often centered on videos and recordings from faith-based televisions presentations such as the Bill Moyers Faith and Reason series.

 Taught by John Feather, the format is mostly lecture with limited discussion as Feather connects the dots between Old and New Testaments with fascinating historical perspective and authority.
 Members include individuals and couples, veteran church members, and newer members.
-The class supports the Emergency Aid Coalition, the Russia Initiative, and other mission projects.
+The class supports the Emergency Aid Coalition and other mission projects.
 Fellowship activities are held quarterly.